 Mileage: 90 miles

 Weather: Upper 60s to start.
 Upper 80s to end.
 Sunny.
 Headwinds for the first 30 miles.
-Growing tailwinds with strong gusts to end the day.
+Tailwinds to end.

 Highlights of the day: